 From the US & Canada, choices include American, Delta, United, and Air Canada and most European carriers have several flights a day in summer including Turkish Airlines, British Airways, Lufthansa, Air France, and Ryan Air.

-To get to the city centre you can catch the Metro, a Taxi or the bus or, our book a private transfers
+To get to the city centre you can catch the Metro, a Taxi or the bus or, our book a private transfers.

-There are a number of cruises that terminate in Athens that originate from destinations such as Venice, Istanbul and other parts of Europe and that’s another popular way people arrive in the country.
+There are a also a number of cruises that terminate in Athens that originate from destinations such as Venice, Istanbul and other parts of Europe and that’s another popular way people arrive in the country.
 Piraeus Port is in fact the largest in Europe and the 2nd largest in the world!

 Where to stay in Athens :